jamesmh/Injector.js/README.md

 # Injector.js

 I've looked around for a simple library that provides dependency injection for vanilla JavaScript.
-The libraries I've seen are not "just simple" enough though, in terms of ease of use.
+The libraries I've seen are not simple enough to use though.
 I want to be able to call a function (normally a constructor) *without supplying anything* and have the dependancies injected.
 I haven't found anything like that.
 So...
 I made one.

 ## Installation